rss-618/TCAStackNav/README.md

 # TCAStackNav
-A SwiftUI Navigation Library to be used in conjunction with The Composable Architecture
+A SwiftUI Coordinator Pattern to be used in conjunction with The Composable Architecture